serviceprototypinglab/mao-orchestrator/README.md

 - Must be dockerized
 - Must be able to launch with no interaction (the possibility to pass command line arguments may be added in a future update)
 - Must put their generated data files in the `/usr/src/app/data` folder, as this is the folder mounted to the container.
+- Though this is not enforced, it is recommended that output files are generated in such a way that subsequent runs do not overwrite the data generated previously.
 - Must generate (in the same folder) a file named `control-<value>.csv` with each execution, where `value` should be sortable (for example the current date), in order for the spike detection to work.
 The file must contain a single numeric value (the control metric).